bertdida/selenium-wpupdater/README.md

 # selenium-wpupdater

-This project updates your WP (WordPress) automatically.
-It reads a CSV file that contains WP URLs, usernames and passwords then simulate the following for each data set:
+This project helps you update WP (WordPress) automatically.
+It does this by reading a CSV file that contains WP URLs, usernames and passwords then simulate the following for each data set:

 1. Open a browser
 2. Login to WP dashboard